Capabilities

 ForgeDebugBar

-Comprehensive debugging toolbar with query logging, performance metrics, and more.
+Development debugging toolbar with query logging, performance metrics, timeline tracking, memory usage, request/response inspection, and exception details.
+Only active in development environments.

 ForgeTesting

-Complete testing suite with unit tests, integration tests, and test utilities.
+Complete testing framework with unit tests, integration tests, and test utilities.
+Supports testing in app, engine, and module scopes with test grouping and filtering capabilities.

 ForgeMarkDown